-Student Handbook is available on the UAM web site at

-www.uamont.edu.
-A printed copy may be obtained by contacting the Office of Student Affairs, John F. Gibson University Center, 517 University Drive, Monticello, AR 71656.
+Student Handbook is available on the UAM web site at http://uamweb2.uamont.edu/pdfs/student%20handbook.pdf.
+A printed copy may be obtained by contacting the Office of Student Engagement, John F. Student Success Center, 103, 350 University Drive, Monticello, AR 71656.